 Buying stocks for beginners – Large Cap Vs Mid Cap

 As a beginner in buying stocks do not jump into the small-cap or penny stocks.
+Buying stocks for beginners is not that easy.
+Beginners usually fall prey of fraudsters.
 Many online fraudsters will influence you for hefty returns in a penny or small-cap stock.
 My advice is not to go with this advice.
 Getting started in stocks for a beginner, I will advise you to invest in large-cap stocks or mid-cap stocks after proper due diligence about the company.
 The best way to start investing in stocks is to start with large-cap and mid-cap.

 Mid-cap stocks usually imply companies with a market cap in a range between INR 8,000 to INR 25,000 crore.
 These companies are smaller than large caps.
 These companies are capable of higher growth and have the potential to disrupt a large company.
 Usually, a few of these mid-cap companies grow into large-cap companies.
 These stocks are riskier than large caps but the return is quite high than the large-cap stocks.
 However, this is one of the best ways to start investing in stocks.